Sign in →

 Interpretation

-In the much less common CYP11A mutation, androstenedione levels are elevated to a similar extent as in CYP21A2 mutation, and cortisol is also low, but OHPG is only mildly, if at all, elevated.
+In the much less common CYP11A variant, androstenedione levels are elevated to a similar extent as in CYP21A2 variant, and cortisol is also low, but OHPG is only mildly, if at all, elevated.

-Also less common is 3 beta-hydroxysteroid dehydrogenase type 2 (3 beta HSD-2) deficiency, characterized by low cortisol and substantial elevations in dehydroepiandrosterone sulfate (DHEA-S) and 17-alpha-hydroxypregnenolone, while androstenedione is either low, normal, or rarely, very mildly elevated (as a consequence of peripheral tissue androstenedione production by 3 beta HSD-1).
+Also less common is 3-beta hydroxysteroid dehydrogenase (HSD) type 2 deficiency, characterized by low cortisol and substantial elevations in dehydroepiandrosterone sulfate (DHEA-S) and 17-alpha-hydroxypregnenolone, while androstenedione is either low, normal, or rarely, very mildly elevated (as a consequence of peripheral tissue androstenedione production by 3-beta HSD-1).

-In the very rare steroidogenic acute regulatory protein deficiency, all steroid hormone levels are low and cholesterol is elevated.
+In the very rare StAR (steroidogenic acute regulatory) protein deficiency, all steroid hormone levels are low and cholesterol is elevated.

 Profile Information